waldyr/sublime-installer/README.md

 ###Distros supported:
  * Ubuntu

-The script will ask if you want a custom icon for your Sublime Text Editor!
+The script will ask if you want a custom icon for your Sublime Text Editor and Zen Coding Plugin!

 ###Download
 ````